Office of Clinical Practice - FAQs

 What is fieldwork?

 Fieldwork experience is defined by the New York State Commission of Education as “direct observation of teaching, participation in teaching or teaching itself that is related to the teacher education program.”
-Mostly you will complete your fieldwork in school settings, however, some courses may require attendance at, community-based settings or museums.
+You will complete most of your fieldwork in school settings, however, some courses may require attendance at community-based settings or museums.
 Your fieldwork placement should align with the requirements of each course, so review your syllabus and ask your professor what is appropriate.

 When do I do fieldwork?